Tiendil/tiendil-org-content/content/posts/2024-021-world-builders-2023-business-plan-example/en.md

 ## Define company strategy

-Imagine, for some reason, you've decided to make a game for ~~the indie developers graveyard~~ Steam.
-And it's a single-player sandbox strategy game (see [presentation](https://drive.google.com/file/d/1BUhTWCW9YysP0ZCUrIoFbmqXDa-Fz946/view?usp=sharing) if your are interested).
+Imagine, for some reason, you've decided to make a game for ~~the indie developers' graveyard~~ Steam.
+And it's a single-player sandbox strategy game  (see [presentation](https://drive.google.com/file/d/1BUhTWCW9YysP0ZCUrIoFbmqXDa-Fz946/view?usp=sharing) if you are interested).
 Maybe with multiplayer, but you're not sure yet.

 Listing the possible reasons for these decisions is beyond the scope of this essay.